blairgogo/MovieRating/README.md

 ## Run random forest regression

-To create the Maven project package:
+To create the Maven project package (the project already exists, no need to create new one):
 > mvn archetype:generate

-To build the Maven project:
+To build the Maven project, go to folder ./RandomForest:

 > mvn package

-To run the task on Spark:
+To run the task on Spark, go to folder ./RandomForest/target:

 > spark-submit --class "RandomForestRegression" rbda-movie-1.0-SNAPSHOT.jar

 Remember to put the input TXT file in HDFS under 'input' folder

-The input file should be in [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/) format
+The input file is in [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/) format